nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-08-05 weeknumber command and task contents
++ Added /week command to get the current week number
++ use // when creating a task to add content (text only) (NOTE: Adding (a lot of) content might take a bit longer, since they require separata API calls to notion)
++ Fixed a bug with global commands
++ Allow for tasks without a status
++ shortened the notion interface

 ## 2022-07-31 Commander's Intent
 + Renamed the goal, so need to rename it in this app as well
 + Added some future ideas to the Readme